 Restructuring debt is one way to make cash more readily available in the short term.
 Going through the process carries risk through higher longer-term costs, especially when financing things like machinery.
 However, it is a necessary step in terms of helping stabilize operating capital and sustaining production.

 Restructuring debt essentially spreads financing costs out over a longer period of time, lowering payments as terms are stretched.
 It also lowers the per-bushel breakeven price.
 Corn projections earlier this summer had the breakeven price at around $4/bushel.
 The soybean breakeven price was around $10/bushel.
-With new-crop cash corn prices in the $3.25 range and soybeans around $8.50 (with local cash basis levels taking those down to under $3 and $8/bushel in many locations, respectively), raising a crop for less than these breakeven points can seem unattainable.
+With new-crop futures and cash prices hovering in a range around those prices, raising a crop for less than these breakeven points can seem unattainable.